Cherreads

 "Monster."

-The litany was endless, each phrase a small knife that accumulated into a thousand cuts.
-It didn't matter that her mother was one of the most powerful and respected figures on the continent.
-It didn't matter that Principal Rai Zeus commanded fear and admiration in equal measure.
+The litany was endless, each phrase a small knife that accumulated into thousands of cuts that never properly healed.
+It didn't matter that her mother was one of the most powerful and respected figures on the entire continent.
+It didn't matter that Principal Rai Zeus commanded fear and admiration in equal measure from people who wouldn't dare cross her.

-When her mother wasn't present, the masks came off.
-The careful politeness dissolved into open hostility, the fearful respect transforming into contempt directed at a child who'd never asked to be born with demon blood.
+When her mother wasn't physically present, the masks came off immediately.
+The careful politeness dissolved into open hostility, the fearful respect transforming into contempt directed at a seven-year-old child who'd never asked to be born with demon blood running through her veins.

-Raven had learned to recognize the pattern.
-Adults would smile tightly when her mother was watching, their words honeyed and false.
-Children would play along, pretending friendship while their parents observed.
-But the moment supervision lapsed, the truth emerged—in cruel words, in deliberate exclusion, in the way they'd recoil if she accidentally touched them.
+Raven had learned to recognize the pattern with depressing accuracy.
+Adults would smile tightly when her mother was watching, their words honeyed and false, treating Raven like she was made of glass and violence simultaneously.
+Children would play along, pretending friendship while their parents observed with calculating eyes.
+But the moment supervision lapsed, the truth emerged—in cruel words, in deliberate exclusion, in the way they'd physically recoil if she accidentally touched them like she was diseased.

-She'd been seven years old and already understood that she was fundamentally *other*.
-Different in a way that couldn't be overcome through kindness or good behavior.
-Her very existence was something to be tolerated at best, reviled at worst.
+She'd been seven years old and already understood with crushing certainty that she was fundamentally other.
+Different in a way that couldn't be overcome through kindness or good behavior or any amount of trying.
+Her very existence was something to be tolerated at best, actively reviled at worst.

 The isolation had been suffocating.
-Some nights, lying in her too-large bed in the Principal's residence, she'd wished desperately to be someone—*anyone*—else.
-To shed the demon heritage that marked her as unacceptable, to be normal enough that other children wouldn't flee her presence.
+Some nights, lying in her too-large bed in the Principal's residence that felt more like a prison than a home, she'd wished desperately to be someone—anyone—else.
+To shed the demon heritage that marked her as unacceptable like molting skin, to be normal enough that other children wouldn't flee her presence like she carried plague.

-She'd hated her bloodline with an intensity that burned.
-Hated the golden eyes that marked her as different.
-Hated the demon ancestry that she'd never asked for but carried like chains.
+She'd hated her bloodline with an intensity that physically burned in her chest.
+Hated the golden eyes that marked her as different from everyone else.
+Hated the demon ancestry that she'd never asked for but carried like chains wrapped around her entire existence.

-Then had come the birthday banquet that changed everything.
+Then had come the birthday banquet that changed absolutely everything.

 Riyan Descartes's seventh birthday celebration was exactly the kind of event befitting the heir of one of the continent's most powerful families.
-The Descartes estate had been transformed into something from a fairy tale—elaborate decorations, entertainment that must have cost a fortune, food that looked almost too beautiful to eat.
+The Descartes estate had been transformed into something from a fairy tale—elaborate decorations that must have cost fortunes, entertainment involving actual mages performing illusions, food that looked almost too beautiful to eat without feeling guilty.

-Important figures from across the region had attended, their presence a testament to the Descartes family's influence.
-Guild masters, noble families, influential merchants—all gathering to curry favor or maintain alliances.
+Important figures from across the region had attended, their presence a testament to the Descartes family's enormous influence.
+Guild masters, noble families, influential merchants—all gathering to curry favor or maintain valuable alliances.

 Raven had wanted to protest.
-Wanted to explain that "making friends" wasn't as simple as her mother seemed to think, that the other children would just repeat the same cruel patterns they always did.
+Wanted desperately to explain that "making friends" wasn't as simple as her mother seemed to think, that the other children would just repeat the same cruel patterns they always did without fail.

 But she'd kept silent.
-Her mother was busy—impossibly, overwhelmingly busy managing the continent's most prestigious Academy.
+Her mother was busy—impossibly, overwhelmingly busy managing the continent's most prestigious Academy while also dealing with political bullshit that Raven only vaguely understood.
 Adding personal problems to that burden felt selfish.
 And there was another concern, one Raven barely understood but felt acutely: speaking up might cause complications.
-Her mother had worked hard to maintain the "Inter-Racial Pact" that allowed demons and other non-human races to integrate into society.
-Drawing attention to discrimination might undermine those efforts.
+Her mother had worked incredibly hard to maintain the "Inter-Racial Pact" that allowed demons and other non-human races to integrate into human society.
+Drawing attention to discrimination might undermine those efforts, might make things worse for everyone.

-So she'd nodded obediently and watched her mother disappear into the crowd of adults, leaving her alone in a sea of hostile faces.
+So she'd nodded obediently and watched her mother disappear into the crowd of adults, cigarette already appearing in her hand as she walked away, leaving Raven alone in a sea of hostile faces.

 "That's the demon girl."